Acute Stress Disorder

 - Traumatic brain injury (can occur concurrently)

-- Effects of analgesic medication or substance abuse
+- Effects of analgesic medication or substance use

-- Other psychiatric illnesses (mood disorder, panic disorder, dissociative disorder, OCD, psychotic disorder, personality disorder)
+- Other psychiatric illnesses (panic disorder, dissociative disorder, OCD, psychotic disorders)

 TREATMENT